fciannella/nlp-experiments/README.T5.FT.md

 ## Introduction

 First of all we need to prepare a triton image that contains the FT as a backend.
-After that we can work on the GPT-J model.
+After that we can work on the T5 model.

 ### Build the tritonserver container with the ft backend

 We will do all the work into a working directory, initially empty, which we will call the WORKSPACE directory.
-In this case I will use the "triton-ft-gpt-j" directory.
+In this case I will use the "triton-ft-t5" directory.

 ```
 mkdir /mnt/nvdl/usr/fciannella/src/triton-ft-t5